tweag/python-monorepo-example/2017-11-01-streaming-and-foldl.md

   ...
 ```

-So in the end, we splitted the input file in two substreams, we computed various
+So in the end, we split the input file in two substreams, we computed various
 statistics twice, and despite all this `streaming` and `foldl` guarantee that
 the input will be read _only once_ in bounded memory.